Management Team – 20 year track record of success

 Marcus Scott FCA

-Marcus is a Chartered Accountant (FCA) with 30 years’ experience.
+Marcus is an experienced FD/CFO, COO and Chartered Accountant (FCA) with 30 years’ experience.
 He previously worked with Jim and Don as CFO of ITM Power Plc from 2005-2009 and helped raise over £29m in ITM’s secondary raise on AIM.
 His long collaboration and working relationship with the founders of Superdielectrics brings a trusted and tested executive into the team.

 Previously as CFO and COO of TheCityUK for 10 years, he was responsible for leading the company’s strategy development and day to day implementation, winning the Global Excellence 2017 award for the Industry Association CFO of the year.
 He represented TheCityUK in the media, on overseas projects in collaboration with British Embassies around the world and gave parliamentary evidence to the Treasury Select Committee and Lord’s Home Affairs Committees on various issues affecting the Financial and related Professional Services industries, one of the UK’s most successful industries.